Seven Beauties: Casting

 Giannini starred in three other films Wertmüller made during this period: The Seduction of Mimi (1972), Love and Anarchy (1973), and Swept Away (1974).

 Filming locations

 Seven Beauties was filmed on location in Naples, Campania, Italy.

 Opening sequence

 In the opening sequence of Seven Beauties, spoken over World War II archival footage showing the destruction of cities and men, Wertmüller defines the object of her critique—a "particular petty bourgeois social type".

 Reception

 Critical response

-The film's subject is survival.
 At the time of its release, it was controversial for its graphic depiction of Nazi concentration camps.
 In his 1976 essay "Surviving", Bruno Bettelheim, while admiring the film's artistry, severely criticized its depiction of the experience of concentration camp survivors.
 Bettelheim's own views about concentration camps have likewise been critiqued.

-On Rotten Tomatoes, the film has an approval rating of 67% based reviews from 21 critics, and an average rating of 8/10.
+On Rotten Tomatoes, the film has an approval rating of 67% based reviews from 21 critics.
 In April 2019, a restored version of the film was selected to be shown in the Cannes Classics section at the 2019 Cannes Film Festival.